Nadhim Ramzi: Life and career

 Nadhim Ramzi was born in Baghdad into a family of Kurdish background.
 In his youth, Ramzi began to recognize the beauty of his natural environment and the local people in various parts of Iraq due to his father's constant movement.
 His father was administrative staff member during 1934–1944; Ramzi liked birds hunting and learned to draw them.
 He also loved the wilderness and the native people.
 Ramzi started to get involved and participate in a lot of hobbies that affected his future.

 In Al-Yusufiyah he started practicing Islamic geometric patterns and became obsessed with it, and in Khan Bani Saad he found happiness in the life of the countryside and grazing sheep: "It was to this small village a great impact on my lifestyle and behavior.
 He watched artisans making carpets and ceramics, which aroused his interest in traditional design.
 He taught himself to paint at a very young age.

-And in Al-Mahawil District he got in touch with the ancient hills and ruins of the Babylonian civilization, amazed and inspired by Art of Mesopotamia that has survived for decades.
+And in Al-Mahawil District he got in touch with the ancient hills and ruins of the Babylonian civilization, inspired by the Art of Mesopotamia that has survived for centuries.